helm/helm-www/content/en/docs/topics/charts.md

 A chart is organized as a collection of files inside of a directory.
 The directory name is the name of the chart (without versioning information).
-Thus, a chart describing WordPress would be stored in the `wordpress/` directory.
+Thus, a chart describing WordPress would be stored in a `wordpress/` directory.

 Inside of this directory, Helm will expect a structure that matches this: